giselle197/obsidian-external-links-in-document/README.md

 2. URLs in YAML don't participate in sorting.
 3. URLs from frontmatter values are not included in the count.
 Since they are separated from content region, counting will cause chaos.
 4. I assume users write metadata with care, and the order is meaningful.

+### v1.2.0
+inspired from https://github.com/giselle197/obsidian-external-links-in-document/issues/2, thanks for [@matthewaguilarchampeau](https://github.com/matthewaguilarchampeau)'s advice!

+Add feature: exclude external links from specific text in webpage title or URL

+1. Exclude webpage title from specific texts: only take effect when choosing to show webpage title.
+2. Exclude URL from specific texts.
+3. Please separate your specific text"s" with newline (in the settings).
+4. When one of the specific texts is the subsequence (substring) of webpage title / URL, the external link will be excluded.